Choosing plants for my N12 Dog Friendly Garden

 When choosing plants for my client's Dog Friendly back garden I had to consider a number of factors as well as the usual soil type, aspect and exposure considerations.

 Obviously the main consideration is not to include any plants which are poisonous to dogs.
 I used the list from The Dogs Trust which includes many favourites including daffodils (Narcissus), Wisteria and Lily of the Valley (Convallaria).
+The Doggypedia website also has a really useful article on this subject.
 Many climbers and bulbs in particular are very poisonous to dogs so I've included only Trachelospernum Jasminoides and Rosa 'Mortimer Sackler' to soften the boundaries and no bulbs.

 In additional I've avoided any spiky or shaped leaved plants (Yucca, Phormium etc) as these plants can caused eye injuries to dogs.